 - a Interest-bearing loans include loans obtained by Megaworld pertaining to the following: - 1.)
-Unpaid balance of the P5.0 billion loan availed from a local bank in 2008 and 2009 to fund the development of various real estate projects. - 2.)
-Amount outstanding from a seven-year loan obtained for working capital purposes. - 3.)
-Outstanding portion of a ten-year loan obtained from a local bank in 2006, with a three-year grace period on principal payments, payable quarterly thereafter. - 4.)
+Amount outstanding from a seven-year loan obtained for working capital purposes. - 2.)
+Unpaid balance from a seven -year local bank payable obtained in 2014. - 3.)
+A seven-year loan obtained by Megaworld from a local bank to fund various real estate projects and retire currently maturing obligations.
+The principal repayments will commence in June 2016 while interest is paid quarterly. - 4.)
 Loan obtained by Megaworld from a local bank payable for a term of seven years.
-The principal repayments on this loan will commence in August 2015 while interest is payable semi-annually. - b Interest-bearing loans obtained by EELHI arising from trade receivable discounted on a with-recourse basis. - c Interest-bearing loans obtained by SPI include the following: - 1.)
+The principal repayment will commence in November 2016 and interest is paid semi-annually. - 5.)
+Loan obtained by Megaworld from a local bank payable for a term of five years with a grace period of one year upon availment.
+The principal repayment of the loan will commence in March 2017 and interest is paid quarterly. - b Interest-bearing loans obtained by EELHI which includes proceeds from trade receivables discounted on a with-recourse basis. - c Interest-bearing loans obtained by SPI include the following: - 1.)
 Interest-bearing loans obtained by SPI arising from trade receivable discounting (on a with recourse basis) and for purposes of obtaining additional working capital. - 2.)
 Balance from short-term loan obtained by SPI from local banks with a total amount of P1.2 billion.
-Both principal and interest of the loans are payable on a monthly basis. - d Loan drawn by Travellers in 2012 from an P11.0 billion loan facility with a local bank, to settle Travellers' secured loans from the same bank.
+Both principal and interest of the loans are payable on a monthly basis. - 3.)
+Long-term loan obtained by SPI in 2015 from a local bank which bears floating interest subject to repricing every 30-180 days.
+Quarterly repayment of the loan will begin in 2017. - d Loan drawn by Travellers in 2012 from an P11.0 billion loan facility with a local bank, to settle Travellers' secured loans from the same bank.
 Quarterly principal amortization at P375.0 million starts in March 2014.
 In 2014, Travellers prepaid P4.2 billion of the outstanding loan balance. - e Interest-bearing loans also include loans obtained by GADC which includes the following: - 1.)
-Loan from Planters Development Bank by GADC related to the purchase of land and building from the former for P130.0 million in December 2011.
+On July 31, 2015, GADC entered into a loan facility agreement with a local bank granting GADC a credit line of P500.0 million from which P260.0 million was availed in 2015. - 2.)
+Short-term loans availed by AFCMI in 2015 which matures every 180 days and bear annual interest of 4%.

-Alliance Global Group, Inc. and Subsidiaries Schedule E - Long-Term Debt (continuation) December 31, 2014
+Alliance Global Group, Inc. and Subsidiaries Schedule E - Long-Term Debt (continuation) December 31, 2015